 - Do not mention the company name, but describe the company.
 If you intend to change your company name in the future, you do not need to change the company objective (Unternehmensgegenstand).

 - Avoid personal pronouns.

 - Do not use foreign terms or technical jargon, so that there can be no misunderstandings.

 If you take these tips into account, you’ll be on the safe side.

-Extending additions are only permissible as long as a specialisation or a reference to the main object is recognisable in the extending addition.
-In the case of extensions like „… and all other businesses“, however, neither specialisation nor a reference to the main business is made – such phrases are inadmissible in the Unternehmensgegenstand.
+Extending additions (Erweiternde Zusätze) are only permissible as long as a specialisation or a reference to the main object is recognisable in the extending addition.
+In the case of extensions like “… and all other businesses”, but, neither specialisation nor a reference to the main business is made – such phrases are inadmissible in the company objective (Unternehmensgegenstand).

-If the actual activity differs too much from the activity stated in the Unternehmensgegenstand, we recommend that the articles of association be amended by a notary public.
+If the actual activity differs too much from the activity stated in the company objective (Unternehmensgegenstand), we recommend that the articles of association be amended by a notary public.

-If the notary is presented with an excessively broad version of the Unternehmensgegenstand or if your wording contains empty formulae, this can influence whether your business objective can be registered.
-In all probability, the proposed object of the company will not be entered in the commercial register or will not even be submitted by your notary for registration.
+If the notary is presented with an excessively broad version of the company objective (Unternehmensgegenstand) or if your wording contains empty formulae, this can influence whether your business objective can be registered.
+In all probability, the proposed company objective will not be entered in the commercial register (Handelsregister) or will not even be submitted by your notary for registration.

 There is no model wording for each specific sector, but there is a basic framework for the wording in the articles of association of a capital company:

 (2) The company shall be entitled to establish branches in Germany and abroad and to establish subsidiaries and acquire interests in similar enterprises.